karamanol/bitcoin-price-explorer/README.md

 - **Vite**: Opinionated web dev build tool that serves your code with instant hot module replacement.
 - **Tailwind CSS**: Utility-first CSS framework for styling the UI.
 - **Framer Motion**: Animation library for React applications.

-## Installation

-1. Clone the repository.
-2. Install the dependencies using `npm install`.